CyberBoyAyush/CappyChat/docs/CapybaraIcon-Usage.md

 The component includes responsive considerations:

-- Very large sizes (`5xl`, `6xl`) automatically scale down on mobile devices
+- Sizes scale proportionally from the base 2xl illustration so spacing stays consistent
-- `flex-shrink-0` class prevents unwanted shrinking in flex layouts
+- `flex-shrink-0` ensures the icon maintains its footprint in flex layouts
 - All sizes maintain their aspect ratio across different screen sizes
 - **Compact Mode**: When `showLoader={false}`, the component automatically becomes more compact (about 20% shorter)